stoermelder/vcvrack-packone/README.md

 - [ROTOR Model A](./docs/RotorA.md): spread a carrier signal across 2-16 output channels using CV
 - [SIPO](./docs/Sipo.md): serial-in parallel-out shift register with polyphonic output and CV controls
 - [STRIP](./docs/Strip.md): manage a group of modules in a patch, providing load, save as, disable and randomize

-Stable versions are released in the [VCV Library](https://vcvrack.com/plugins.html#packone).
-Nightly builds of the latest commit can be downloaded [here](https://github.com/stoermelder/vcvrack-packone/releases/tag/Nightly).
-Please review the [changelog](./CHANGELOG.md) for this plugin.

 Feel free to contact me or create a GitHub issue if you have any problems or questions!
 If you like my modules consider donating to https://paypal.me/stoermelder.
 Thank you for your support!